 4) Marketing Analytics

-For Quality Assurance, the tool that best satisfies this criteria is a system logging or application performance monitoring tool.
+For Quality Assurance, the tool that best satisfies this criterion is a system logging or application performance monitoring tool.
 APM cannot fully address the needs of a QA team, because the focus is on post-release.
-A robust system logging tool, such as Splunk, Loggly or LogEntries, is preferable, because this type of tool works with a wide range of existing log formats and has an API allowing a logging tool to be utilized as a new QA team member.
+A robust system logging tool, such as Splunk, Loggly or LogEntries, is preferable because this type of tool works with a wide range of existing log formats and has an API allowing a logging tool to be utilized as a new QA team member.

 How Does Log Analysis Benefit QA?

 While log analysis definitely benefits QA, it won’t be by speeding up test runs, test case creation or running tests.
 Log analysis does, though, assist QA teams in determining what to do to improve these areas.
 Log analysis helps QA by:

 1) Understanding how QA has improved over time, including time series on bugs caught, speed of testing and amount of test coverage.
 If these tests show that improvement is up and to the right, the team is getting better.

 2) Identifying issues and their locations faster in test runs.
 Since log analysis tools were originally used for system monitoring, they will indicate the status of test runs, how performant they are, infrastructure impact and the location of errors more quickly than Selenium scripts.
 Modern versions of log analysis platforms not only specify what went wrong, but also send out an alert when the system deviates from a normal pattern—a tremendously useful feature for QA, because the team is able to quickly spot scripts that did not run but should have, or test runs exhibiting bizarre behavior.

 Visual Testing tools are new players on the field.
 They help connect the bugs to the actual screens of the application where bugs were found.
 Their contribution here is that they provide a visual collaboration platform to QA, R&D, and PM, and serve as a visual bug log that is easy to understand and refer to when needed later on in the process.